This post may contain affiliate links. Please read my disclosure policy.

 - In a small food processor, combine the paprika, drained red peppers, tomato paste, and 2 teaspoons vinegar.
 Process until smooth.
 Set aside.

 - Pour the vegetable oil into a large Dutch oven set over medium heat on the stovetop.
-Add the mushrooms and sauté until starting to brown.
-Add the onions and 1 teaspoon salt.
+Add the mushrooms and cook, undisturbed, until browned on one side.
+Stir then add the onions and 1 teaspoon salt.
 Cover and cook, stirring occasionally until the onions are soft but not browned, about 8 to 10 minutes.

-- Remove the lid and add the garlic and thyme and sauté until fragrant.
+- Remove the lid and add the garlic and thyme.
+Sautรฉ until fragrant.
 Add the paprika mixture and cook for about 2 minutes, stirring constantly.
 Add the diced tomatoes with juice, the beef cubes, and 2 cups of the beef broth.
 Stir well to combine.
 Cover the pot and transfer to the oven.
 Cook until the meat is almost tender, about 2 hours, stirring half way through.

-- Add the potatoes (and carrots if using) and 1 cup of the remaining beef broth to the pot.
+- Add the potatoes and carrots if using.
+Add 1 cup (2 cups if needed to cover) of the remaining beef broth to the pot.
 Cover and return to the oven and cook for about 60 minutes, stirring halfway through until the beef and potatoes are tender.
 Remove from the oven.

 Recipe Notes